COVID-19 Resources, Vaccines, and At-Home Tests

 Cigna Medicare Advantage plans currently do not pay for or reimburse your costs for the purchase of at-home COVID-19 tests.
 If you purchase at-home test kits on your own, your plan will not reimburse you for the cost.

-- Medicare beneficiaries can get up to 8 tests per month from participating pharmacies and health care providers: National pharmacy chains are participating in this initiative.
+However, Medicare beneficiaries can get up to 8 tests per month from participating pharmacies and health care providers: National pharmacy chains are participating in this initiative.
 For more information and to get a list of eligible pharmacies and other health care providers that have committed publicly to participate in this initiative,

 Cigna Medicare Advantage plans fully cover the costs of COVID-19 tests done in a clinical setting, through the end of the declared Public Health Emergency (PHE) period.
 That means your Cigna Medicare plan covers COVID-19 testing without any out-of-pocket costs when it’s ordered by your doctor or done in an approved facility.
 To find a community-based testing site near you, visit